Conversation starters: topics to talk about

 Photo by cottonbro

 Hello!
-In this material, we cover the topic of conversation building.
+In this material, we cover a conversation building.
 Or, more specifically:

 • why you might engage in the conversation with another person